Bear takes dip in community pool

 Although no one saw him swimming, they found debris in the pool right after it had been cleaned, as well as wet foot prints, according to general manager April Salazar.

-They also watched a video of him unhooking the pool gate and backing out of it.
+They also watched a video of him unhooking the gate and backing out of it.

 He was spotted twice in the pool deck enclosure around 8 a.m. on June 20 and June 24.
 He was not aggressive toward the people who were there at the time, Salazar said.